-Abi Flanagan, Partner and Laura Zverev, Associate and in the Dispute Resolution team discuss The Professional Negligence Pre-Action Protocol in this blog.
+Abi Flanagan, Partner and Laura Zverev, Associate and in the Dispute Resolution team discuss the Professional Negligence Pre-Action Protocol.

 The Professional Negligence Pre-Action Protocol should be used in all negligence claims against professionals such as claims against solicitors, surveyors, accountants, or banks where they have acted negligently or in breach of their duties to a client.